windsorrocker/windsorrocker.github.io/index.md

 ### <a name="story"></a>The story

 The Windsor Rocker was designed by Katie Walker in 2011.
 Her designs are not lead by fashion or current trends but rather by the ambition of achieving a pure, visually simple, balanced design whose form has been developed in conjunction with its structure.
-Its conception was one of those ‘light bulb’ moments when Katie, having researched the craft of Windsor chair making saw an existing design of hers, The Ribbon rocking chair in a new light - The challenge when designing the 'Ribbon' rocking chair was to create a form in which the backrest, armrests and runners were made from one continuous piece.
+Its conception was one of those ‘light bulb’ moments when Katie, having researched the craft of Windsor chair making saw an existing design of hers, the [Ribbon rocking chair](///www.katiewalkerfurniture.com/furniture/ribbonrocker.html){:target="_new"}, in a new light.
+The challenge when designing the Ribbon rocking chair was to create a form in which the backrest, armrests and runners were made from one continuous piece.
 This was realised by laminating 1.5mm strips of wood veneers.
-However, Katie realised that as with the wheelwrights craft this continuous band could also be formed by steam bending.
+However, as with the wheelwright's craft, the geometry of this continuous band lent itself to being formed by steam bending.
 And so the idea of the Windsor Rocker was born.
 The result of working closely with skilled craftsmen across the UK, often extending the boundaries of what are essentially traditional processes.
 It took many years to realise in its current beautifully crafted form.

 Something about the beauty of working with traditional processes in an exciting contemporary way.
 Working with wood, our primary natural renewable resource and designing a piece to be handed down the generations.